Italy to deploy new economic missions in Pakistan

 He said green economy, transfer of technology for industrial sector including textiles and agro industry, construction sector, education and health are major areas of focus to extend the bilateral cooperation.

-Replying to a question, he said Italy has established the Italy-Pakistan Textile Technology Center (IPTTC) in Faisalabad at the National Textile University (NTU) to upgrade the local textile sector.
+Replying to a question, he said Italy has established the Italy-Pakistan Textile Technology Centre (IPTTC) in Faisalabad at the National Textile University (NTU) to upgrade the local textile sector.

 He said the training centre, which was the first of its kind for Italian textile machinery technology in Pakistan, was inaugurated in the recent past.